High Speed Pipe

 CPPM cards can operate in Single (SA) or Dual (HA) CPU mode.

-Call Server mode and redundancy status is shown by a tri-color "CS RED" LED:
+Call Server Redundancy mode and status is shown by a tri-color 'CS RED' LED:

 By default the HSP network interface (LAN2) is set to auto-negotiate.